-You can upload the following to the IMS Server after you have created or modified them: AccessProfiles, application objects, authentication services, policies associated with the authentication services, authentication service groups, and authentication service group links.
+You can upload the following to the IMS Server after you create or modify them: AccessProfiles, application objects, authentication services, policies that are associated with the authentication services, authentication service groups, and authentication service group links.

-- 1. Select the AccessProfile or associated information from the Data type pane. - 2.
-Click Upload selected data to IMS from the toolbar.

-You can also right-click on the selected data and select Upload to IMS.
+- 1. Select the AccessProfile or associated information from the Data type pane. - Click Upload selected data to IMS from the toolbar.You can also right-click on the selected data and select Upload to IMS.